Leviathan Wakes: Setting

 Leviathan Wakes is set in a future where humanity has colonized much of the Solar System, facilitated by the invention of the Epstein Drive, a fusion-powered engine capable of producing continuous acceleration.
-Earth (governed by the United Nations) and the Martian Congressional Republic act as competing superpowers, maintaining an uneasy military alliance in order to exert dual hegemony over the peoples of the Asteroid belt, known as "Belters".
-These people live within space stations built into the interior of asteroids and carry out the gritty, blue-collar work that provides the system with essential natural resources.
-Belters, whose bodies tend to be thin and elongated owing to their low-gravity environments, are largely marginalized by the rest of the Solar System polity.
-This class conflict particularly manifests itself in The Outer Planets Alliance (OPA), a network of loosely aligned militant groups, which seeks to combat the Belt's exploitation at the hands of the "Inners", who, in turn, have collectively branded the OPA a terrorist organization.
+Earth (governed by the United Nations) and the Martian Congressional Republic act as competing superpowers, maintaining an uneasy military alliance in order to exert dual hegemony over the "Belters," the peoples of the Asteroid belt who live on space stations built into the interior of asteroids.
+Belters carry out the gritty, blue-collar work that provides the system with essential natural resources, and their bodies tend to be thin and elongated owing to their low-gravity environments.
+Belters are largely marginalized by the rest of the Solar System polity.
+This class conflict particularly manifests itself in The Outer Planets Alliance (OPA), a network of loosely aligned militant and activist groups, which seeks to combat the Belt's exploitation at the hands of the "Inners", who, in turn, have collectively branded the OPA a terrorist organization.